Sabilch/ROS_chatter/README.md

 # ROS_chatter
-simple ros project with talker and publisher
+simple ros project with subscriber and publisher using ros msg it includes a launch file

+roslaunch test_program chatting.launch